aleen42/PersonalWiki/Programming/JavaScript/data_structure/bt_bst/bt_bst.md

 There is a special type of trees, called **binary trees**, restricting the number of child nodes to no more than two.

+Visiting all nodes in a tree in some particular order is know as a **tree traversal**

 ### Binary Trees and Binary Search Trees

 Before talking about how to build a binary tree in JavaScript, there is something we should know.